‘Sex And The City’s’ Absolut Hunk, Jason Lewis, Announces Engagement To Liz Godwin

 Jason Lewis is engaged.
 The 48-year-old Sex and the City star, best known for playing Samantha Jones’ hunky boy toy, Smith Jerrod, on the Emmy-winning HBO series, proposed to his longtime love, actress and producer Liz Godwin, 28, during a holiday outing.

 Lewis posted the news to Instagram on Valentine’s Day, where he revealed that he popped the question to Godwin on December 27 with a stunning sunset proposal at Pointe Dune in Malibu.
-The actor tagged several friends who helped him pull off the surprise proposal.
+The actor tagged several friends who helped him pull off the surprise.

 Godwin also shared the happy news to Instagram with the caption, “Cat’s out of the bag and I’m spending the rest of my life with this hunk.”